-It’s discouraging to see, then, that 73% respondents noted that their campaigns were almost solely dedicating to sending materials to supporters on how they can contribute.
+It’s discouraging to see, then, that 73% of respondents noted that their campaigns were almost solely dedicated to sending materials to supporters on how they can contribute.

 Of course, this is naturally a big part of fundraising, but what’s notable is that just 10% said they regularly surveyed supporters to collect input on what they should campaign on, meaning a large disconnect with nonprofits speaking “to” their audience, not “with”.

 Without the right technology (in this case a CRM would be ideal for its engagement analytics), nonprofits can struggle to determine what the needs of their supporters are in order to accommodate them effectively.

 The issue here is that many nonprofit workers recognize the importance of solutions to improve engagement, but aren’t being backed financially to do so.